 As an added benefit to Park District residents, however, residents may park in any of the Park District commuter parking lots free on Saturday and Sunday with only the parking window decal.
 As in the past, parking is never permitted between the hours of 3 a.m. and 5 a.m.
 Parking is always on a first-come, first-served basis.

-The parking window decals and daily, monthly and annual parking tickets can be obtained or purchased at Great Neck House located at:
+The parking window decals and daily, monthly and annual parking tickets can be obtained or purchased at Parkwood Sports Complex located at:

-Dunkin' Donuts across from the train station also sells our parking tickets:
+Dunkin' Donuts across from the train station also sells our daily parking tickets only:

 35 North Station Plaza